 - Emergency Medicine

-Neal Sikka, MD is board certified in Emergency Medicine and is an Associate Professor of Emergency Medicine at the George Washington University School of Medicine and Health Sciences, the Chief of the Innovative Practice & Telemedicine Section at the GW Medical Faculty Associates, and the Medical Director of the OnSite Medical Access Program.
+Neal Sikka, MD is board certified in Emergency Medicine and is a Professor of Emergency Medicine at the George Washington University School of Medicine and Health Sciences, the Chief of the Innovative Practice & Telemedicine Section at the GW Medical Faculty Associates, and the Medical Director of the OnSite Medical Access Program.

 Dr. Sikka is an emergency medicine physician with a particular interest and expertise in telemedicine and technological applications to healthcare.
 He has over 12 years of telemedicine experience and is recognized as a national leader in telemedicine expertise.
 He holds a seat on the Advisory Board of the MidAtlantic Telehealth Resource Center, is an active member of the GW mHealth Collaborative, and was a founder and the first chair of the American College of Emergency Physician’s Telemedicine Section.
 He has developed undergraduate and graduate education related to emergency medicine and telemedicine and regularly speaks at regional and national telehealth meetings.